ntavish/6502_kiwi/README.md

 ROM is a added using `mmap()` and RAM is a `uint8_t` array in the code.

 There are no I/O ports or interrupts, and as mentioned above, the tests have passed when the CPU is looping on PC.
+The current test binary fails test cases related to that.